sa2c/sunpyter/README.md

 directory, using a provisional conda environment created only for demonstration purposes.

+The files `launch_jupyter_preamble.sh`, the "shell setup" script passed as the second argument, and one between `launch_jupyter_login.sh` and `launch_jupyter_compute.sh` are concatenated together and executed on the remote node via ssh.

-By modifying the `launch_jupyter_preamble.sh` file, a user can change the conda environment, the working directory and the slurm partition used in `compute` mode.
+By passing another file instead of `shellsetup_example.sh` as a command line argument, a user can change the conda environment and the working directory.
+The slurm partition used in `compute` mode can be changed in the `launch_jupyter_compute.sh` script.

 ## TODO
 - [ ] Make sure it works on Mac